Our Chat is Now 30% Smaller & 2 Times Faster

-Since Crisp started in 2015, we designed the Crisp Chatbox to be full-featured, without compromising on lightweightness.
-We iterated on ensuring that our chatbox script, which every of our users website visitor load, would not slow down our users websites, and pop into view as quick as possible.
+Since Crisp started in 2015, we designed the Crisp Chatbox to be full-featured, without compromising on lightweights.
+We iterated on ensuring that our chatbox script, which every one of our user's website visitor load, would not slow down our user's websites, and pop into view as quickly as possible.

 We got to a point where we had the lightest chatbox on the market, with a compressed size of 232KB (full load), where other chatbox providers would often load up to a megabyte (!!).

-Through this quick article, you'll understand which company offers the fastest live chat solution for website.
+Through this quick article, you'll understand which company offers the fastest live chat solution for websites.

 Hence, we got comfortable with the fact that we could not optimize it more.
 That's until this week.

 Why Does Speed Matter For Live Chat Software?